intarchboard/draft-data-minimization-principle/draft-arkko-iab-data-minimization-principle.md

 ## Related work {#related}

+Cooper et al.  {{RFC6973}} discuss the general concept of privacy, including data minimization.
+They provide the general statement quoted in {{introduction}}, which is exactly about what this document is about.
+However, this document attempts to go further than the general statement, suggesting that information should not even be shared with a participant if it is not necessary for the expected role of that participant.

+{{RFC6973}} further discuss identifiability, i.e., the use of various types of identifiers. {{RFC6973}} also provides a questionnaire that protocol designers can use to further analyse the impact of their design.
+For data minimization the questions relate to identifiers, data, observers, and fingerprinting.
+This includes, for instance, asking what information is exposed to which protocol entities, and if there are ways to limit such exposure.
+These questions are in line with avoiding sharing information to a protocol participant unless it is needed for its role.

 Hardie {{RFC8558}} discusses path signals, i.e., messages to or from on-path elements to endpoints.
 In the past, path signals were often implicit, e.g., network nodes interpreting in a particular way